Dealing with Basement Flooding Water and electricity don’t mix. We all know that, right? So...

 By Mike Holmes

 Only about 10 percent of clean water is used for drinking or cooking.
 The rest gets used for showers, baths, laundry, watering lawns and gardens, and washing cars.
 Are you concerned about leaks in your house?
 You should be.
+If you are asking yourself “why is my water bill high?”, the answer could be inside leaks.

 A leak in your home means wasted water, and that’s how you end up with a high water bill.
 Certain homes can waste upwards of 340 litres of water per day – a major source of that being leaks.
+An unusually high water bill usually happens due to a leak or change in water usage.

 Sometimes finding a leak is a lot like being a detective—you have to find the source of the problem by looking at the evidence.
 Where’s the water coming from?
 Where should you check for leaks?
 Is it a plumbing problem?
 Who do you call to make it right?